Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Over-insurance.
 Insurance that exceeds the actual value of the property insured.

 Perils.
-The cause of a loss.
-Examples include explosion, collision, flood, fire, theft, etc.
+The specific risk or cause of a loss covered by your insurance policy.
+Examples include explosion, collision, flood, fire, theft, vandalism, water damage, etc.

 Physical hazard.
 Danger of loss arising from the condition, occupancy or use of the property insured.
 Examples of physical hazards that may increase the probability of loss include unsafe or unclean conditions, cheap or flammable building materials, etc.